Newsletter

 Your app’s metadata – specifically the title, subtitle, and keyword field in App Store Connect – is the foundation of ASO.

-These textual elements directly influence which search queries your app is eligible to rank for.
 App Store’s algorithm first checks if a user’s search term appears in your metadata; if it does, your app can be considered for that search.

 The app title carries the heaviest weight for keywords, so include a primary keyword alongside your brand name (for example, “MyBrand – Fitness Tracker” if “fitness tracker” is a target term).
-The subtitle (up to 30 characters) provides a secondary spot for important keywords and a concise value proposition.

 Additionally, App Store provides a 100-character keyword field (not visible to users) – make full use of it by listing relevant keywords and search phrases that didn’t fit in your title or subtitle.